 Associate Professor of Media Arts and Sciences

+His group has hosted hundreds of visitors to learn how to use new biotechnologies; he also regularly teaches summer courses and workshops in neuroscience, and delivers lectures to the broader public (such as TED in 2011, and the World Economic Forum in 2012, 2013, and 2016).
 Boyden received his PhD in neurosciences from Stanford University as a Hertz Fellow, where he discovered that the molecular mechanisms used to store a memory are determined by the content to be learned.
-Before that, he received three degrees in electrical engineering and physics from MIT.
-He has contributed to over 250 peer-reviewed papers, current or pending patents, and articles, and has given over 140 invited talks on his work.
+Before that, he received three degrees in electrical engineering, computer science, and physics from MIT.
+He has contributed to over 300 peer-reviewed papers, current or pending patents, and articles, and has given over 300 invited talks on his group's work.